happy couple on wedding day

 What mercy looks like in a marriage relationship

 When two people are just beginning to date, mercy often manifests itself in kind words and gentle gestures.
-It is important to treat your partner with respect, to be honest and open with them, and to understand their perspective even when it differs from yours.
+It is essential to treat your partner with respect, to be honest and open with them, and to understand their perspective even when it differs from yours.
 All of these actions require a sense of mercy towards the other person.

 How to extend mercy to your spouse